Gurkeerat08/AWS-Lambda-Setup-Local/README.md

    - Create an `event.json` file with the required payload.

 2. **Replace Environment Variables**
-   - Replace all environment variables in your lambda with the values obtained from the Python script.
+   - Replace all environment variables in your lambda with the values obtained from [the provided Python script](https://github.com/Gurkeerat08/AWS-Lambda-Setup-Local/blob/main/environment_variables.py).
-   - Before pushing the code, revert back to the `os.environment` approach.
+   - Before pushing the code, make sure to revert back to the `os.environment` approach.

 3. **Run Lambda Locally**
+   - cd inside your Lambda folder
    - Use the following command to trigger your Lambda:
      ```bash
      python-lambda-local -f lambda_handler aads_marketplace_get_ddw_data_request_history.py event.json
      ```

-By using this command, you can run the Lambda directly on your local machine and test it with various scenarios using the `event.json` file.
+By using this command, you can run the Lambda directly on your local machine and test it with various scenarios by manipulating the `event.json` file.

 ## Notes